“Give to the Lord, O mighty ones,Clay Hecocks – “His Holiness“

 I start with a paraphrase of a psalm turned into praise lyrics.
-This was something we used to sing in church, and it has a gorgeous melody.
+This was something we used to sing in church some time ago.
+It has a gorgeous melody.
 I think it was written by Clay Hecocks.
+(Listen here: His Holiness.)

 It was one of my favorite things to sing at church.
 I hope I can explain it well enough.
 (Don’t believe what I write.
-Check it out for yourself.
+Check it out for yourself, Acts 17:11.
 Read the references and above them and below them.)